mkhan45/mkhan45.github.io/_posts/2021-05-10-Modeling-ASTs-in-Different-Languages.md

 Notably, I didn't write about my Python or Elixir implementation.
 Because they're dynamically typed, it's pretty easy to model a polymorphic tree.
 The issue is that there's no compile time safety, but that's no different from normal with dynamic languages.

 I think it's clear that functional-inspired languages with first class sum types are by far better for modeling ASTs.
 However, both Scala and Rust have implemented proper algebraic data types into otherwise mostly imperative styles; the only other functional language feature that sum types kind of necessitate is pattern matching, which also fits fairly well into imperative languages.
 I expect first class sum types in any modern language nowadays.
 With that said, Zig's alternative works really well.
-I think it fits Zig in particular since Zig doesn't want to hide any implementation details, and it doesn't try to protect users from *every* pitfall so it makes sense that it's still possible to access a union without checking its type first if you're certain that it contains the data that you want.
+It fits Zig's goal of not hiding implementation details and discards only minimal safety guarantees in order to do so.